-Elliott led the league in rushing as a rookie with 1,631 yards, and he entered last year as an MVP cnadidate.
-But a suspension loomed over his head to start the season, and a long legal battle ensued.
+Elliott led the league in rushing as a rookie with 1,631 yards and entered last year as an MVP candidate.
+However, a suspension loomed over his head to start the season, and a long legal battle ensued.
 Elliott ultimately served the six-game suspension, but the eight games that he played before that were affected by the threat of the suspension.
 The Cowboys went 3-3 without him.
 He gained 983 yards in the 10 games he did play.
-Elliott should again join the MVP conversation as he is expected to play a big part in the team's offense.
-He'll likely get somewhere close to the 354 touches he had and 716 snaps he played in 2016.
+Elliott should again join the MVP conversation as he is expected to play a significant role in the team's offense.
+He'll likely get somewhere close to the 354 touches he had and the 716 snaps he played in 2016.

-Suspension took away six games from Elliot in 2017, but considering his rookie season, he's still really young and is definitely the most talented player on the Cowboys team.
+Suspension took away six games from Elliott in 2017, but considering his rookie season, he's still really young and is definitely the most talented player on the Cowboys' team.

-14.5 sacks and 4 forced fumbles gives you an idea on how athletic Lawrence is.
-He may not produce 2017's numbers in 2018, but he'll surely have another pro bowl caliber season.
+Fourteen and a half sacks and four forced fumbles give you an idea of how athletic Lawrence is.
+He may not produce 2017's numbers in 2018, but he'll surely have another Pro Bowl-caliber season.

-They guy is the most consistent blocker on our team and is a key part of our offense.
-Without him there would be a hole that we can't fill and both the run and pass game would suffer.
-There's a reason we've thrown a boat load of money at the guy!
+The guy is the most consistent blocker on our team and is a key part of our offense.
+Without him, there would be a hole that we can't fill, and both the run and pass game would suffer.
+There's a reason we've thrown a boatload of money at the guy!

-Another elite o-lineman who's part of arguably the best offensive line in the NFL.
-He'll follow Zack Martin to the pro bowl in 2018.
+Another elite offensive lineman who's part of arguably the best offensive line in the NFL.
+He'll follow Zack Martin to the Pro Bowl in 2018.

 He had a down year, and injuries seem to follow Lee everywhere.
-Pending he stays healthy in 2018, he could make something of himself.
+Assuming he stays healthy in 2018, he could make something of himself.

-He had 7 sacks and one forced fumble in 2017, and he's showing Dallas what he can do.
+He had seven sacks and one forced fumble in 2017, and he's showing Dallas what he can do.
 Can he produce more sacks in 2018?

-He may have to be their number one receiver in 2018, after a 4 touchdown, 300 yard receiving season.
+He may have to be their number-one receiver in 2018, after a four-touchdown, 300-yard receiving season.
 They're in a crisis at wide receiver.